GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 A class path is built by picking up Maven artifacts by a breadth-first traversal, starting from the initial nodes of a Maven dependency graph.

-During the pick-up, duplicate artifacts identified by `groupId:artifactId[:classifier]:version` are discarded.
+During the pick-up, duplicate artifacts identified by Maven coordinates are discarded.

-When there are multiple versions of a Maven artifact identified by `groupId:artifactId[:classifier]` (without version), a version is picked up using one of following
+When there are multiple versions of a Maven artifact identified by Maven coordinates without the version part, a version is picked up using one of following strategies:
-strategies:

 - **Maven dependency mediation strategy**: the version of the Maven artifact closest to the initial nodes is selected.